-Here we assign the laser parameter $\lambda=400\ \text{nm}$ ($\omega=0.114$ a.u.), $w_0=17.5\ \mathrm{\mu m}$, with two peak intensities $I_0=2\times 10^{17}\ \text{W}/\text{cm}^2$ and $I_0=3\times 10^{17}\ \text{W}/\text{cm}^2$.
+In this section we take the Gaussian laser of Eq.~(\ref{eq:laser_profile}) as an example.
+We assign the laser parameter $\lambda=400\ \text{nm}$ ($\omega=0.114$ a.u.), $w_0=17.5\ \mathrm{\mu m}$, with two peak intensities $I_0=2\times 10^{17}\ \text{W}/\text{cm}^2$ and $I_0=3\times 10^{17}\ \text{W}/\text{cm}^2$.
+All the laser parameters as well as PM forces used in the calculations are accessible in experiments.
+We note that such laser parameters have already been achieved \cite{wang_085pw_2017}.
 For atoms in the focal plane ($z=0$) within one beam waist ($r \leqslant w_0$), the high-frequency criteria is well satisfied.
 Fig.~\ref{fig:cp_IonRate} displays the comparison of ionization rates of PM-force-induced ionization and MPI at different locations on the focal plane.
 For a radial intensity distribution of Gaussian type, the PM force is pointing outwards along the radial direction, with a strength increasing from zero to maxima as the radial location moves from zero to half beam waist ($r/w_0=0.5$), and slowly decaying when moving further out [Fig.~\ref{fig:cp_IonRate}(d)].
 Although the PM force peaks at half beam waist, ionization induced by the PM force peaks a bit inward, as clear from Figs.~\ref{fig:cp_IonRate}(e) and \ref{fig:cp_IonRate}(f).
 The reason is that the laser intensity itself is greater near the beam axis, resulting in a larger $\alpha_0$ and lower $I_\text{p}$, thereby effectively shifting the peak of PM-force-induced ionization to be inside the location of half beam waist.
 Comparison of Figs.~\ref{fig:cp_IonRate}(e) and \ref{fig:cp_IonRate}(f) also reveals that as the intensity increases, MPI gets restrained due to the increase of $\alpha_0$, while the PM-force-induced ionization grows exponentially and takes over as the dominant factor contributing to ionization, resulting in destabilization.